fboerncke/voice-ql/README.md

 class SNIPS VQLspecific
 ```

 The **Voice-QL** system appears as a framework for developing voice applications.
-It imports a standard relational databases table container using SQLite format as a file, which is then processed by the Magic Prototyper Jovo Plugin.
+It imports a standard relational databases table container using SQLite format as a file, which is then processed by the [Magic Prototyper Jovo Plugin](https://github.com/fboerncke/jovo-v4-community-hook-magic-prototyper) which has been implermented during this project too.
 This plugin is both an interpreter and generator that hooks seamlessly into the Jovo build process.
-The Voice-QL system uses the Magic Prototyper Code generator and the Magic Prototyper Model generator to generate all the necessary code and model files for the Jovo framework.
+The Voice-QL system uses the Magic Prototyper to generate all the necessary code and model files for the Jovo framework.

 The **backend adapter** handles database access and evaluates queries according to the dialogue state.